pauljbernard/SWEAgent/README.md

 ## 🏗️ How It Works

-DeepRepo uses a microservice architecture orchestrated by Docker Compose:
+opendeepwiki uses a microservice architecture orchestrated by Docker Compose:

 ```mermaid
 %% Mermaid Diagram - Application Architecture (Darker Grayscale)